jessicabarker51/Project-3/README.md

 - JavaScript: To implement interactive elements and handle data visualizations on the client side.
 - Leaflet: A JavaScript library for creating interactive maps to display the location of recruits' schools.
 - Chart.js: A JavaScript library for creating responsive and interactive charts.
-- Other libraries: We will explore additional JavaScript libraries as needed to enhance the project's functionality and aesthetics.
+- Other libraries: We explored additional JavaScript libraries and used Papa Parse which is a powerful CSV parser for Javascript and demonstrated how it works.
 -Flask-Cors: Need to install “pip install flask-cors” for Windows & “pip3 install flask-cors” for MAC to run the API in local host

 4. Project Timeline:
 To ensure the timely completion of our project, we have outlined the following timeline: